Performance Management For Millennials – Engineers Included!

 1 A Few Cynical Remarks To Kick Off With…

-Why is performance management a ’thing’ in organisations at all?
+Why is Performance Management For Millennials a ’thing’ in organisations at all?
 The textbook and international codes of good practice tell us that a responsible company has a way of assessing and rewarding the contributions of its people.
 Driven by an obsession with order and predictability we see that when a business grows beyond a certain size and the founder-owner realizes that she can no longer control everything, policies (such as performance management) are introduced to simplify matters, manage risk and standardize responses.
-And, of course, a multi-billion dollar accreditation and consulting industry has grown to assist businesses to get this right.
+And, of course, a multi-billion dollar accreditation and consulting industry have grown to assist businesses to get this right.

 “Traditional performance management systems are broken.
 Companies, leaders, managers and employees have long participated in time-consuming, frustrating performance reviews that have not yielded clear improvements in individual and organizational performance.
 Many industry leaders, such as Accenture, Adobe, Cargill, General Electric, Google, Microsoft and Netflix, have made headlines for pioneering large-scale changes to their traditional performance evaluation systems, and many more are considering reinventing their approach to performance management.” – Gallup, 2017